Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 !!!
 Add Code here !!!

 To save a created surface, the triangulated mesh can be converted to commonly used surface file formats such as Polygon File Format (.ply).
+The function tri_mesh_to_ply accepts a surface object and returns a PLY surface object.

 !!!
 Add Code here !!!

+The PLY

+**Helper functions**